Zilliqa/delegated_staking/README.md

 cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "DENOMINATOR()(uint256)" --rpc-url http://localhost:4201  | sed 's/\[[^]]*\]//g'
 ```

 Once the validator is activated and starts earning rewards, commissions are transferred automatically to the validator node's account.
-To collect the outstanding commissions that haven't been transferred yet, run
+Commissions of a non-liquid staking validator are deducted when delegators withdraw rewards.
+In case of the liquid staking variant, commissions are deducted each time delegators stake, unstake or claim what they unstaked, or when the node requests the outstanding commissions that haven't been transferred yet.
+To collect them, run
 ```bash
 forge script script/commission_Delegation.s.sol --rpc-url http://localhost:4201 --broadcast --legacy --sig "run(address payable, uint16, bool)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 10001 true
 ```